AungKaung1928/MATLAB-for-Embedded-Systems/MATLAB_Basics_for_EmbeddedSystems.md

 # MATLAB Basics for Embedded Systems & IoT Engineering

 ## Overview
 This guide covers essential MATLAB concepts for mechanical engineers transitioning to embedded systems and IoT.
-You'll learn how MATLAB can prototype, simulate, and control embedded applications.

 ---

 ## Table of Contents